Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

 With the projected BEV vehicle trips in place, NREL’s EFS is again used to set the fuel efficiency for the simulated year to determine the amount of electricity needed to charge after each BEV trip.
-Then, the charging model uses one of two charging algorithm strategies: immediate (uncoordinated) charging and smart (optimal) charging, with example illustrations shown in :numref:`immediate_charging_result` and :numref:`smart_charging_result`.
+Then, the charging model uses one of two charging algorithm
+strategies: immediate (uncoordinated) charging and smart (optimal) charging, with example illustrations shown in :numref:`immediate_charging_result` and :numref:`smart_charging_result`.
 Both algorithms are deterministic and directly utilize the input vehicle trip data to calculate the charging demand based on vehicle travel distances, dwell locations, and user defined infrastructure parameters.
 The Smart Charging algorithm currently uses an optimization function to minimize wholesale prices via flattening the net load curve.
-Incorporating additional optimization goals that will change the cost function, such as minimizing individual vehicle costs in response to time-varying utility rate structures, will be explored in future work.
+Incorporating additional optimization goals that will change the cost function, such as minimizing individual vehicle costs in response to time-varying utility rate structures, could be explored in future work.
 For the Smart Charging algorithm, each representative vehicle sequentially sets its charging pattern in response to the optimization function as well as an aggregate load profile.
 That vehicle’s additional charging load is then added to the aggregate load profile, which is then sent to the next vehicle as an input to its smart charging decision.
 The aggregate profile of electricity demand from all smart-charging BEVs is then simply the sum across all vehicles (see :numref:`demand_calculation_flowchart`).

 .. _demand_calculation_flowchart:

 .. mermaid::
-   :caption: Calculating simulation-year electricity demand
+   :caption: Workflow from the annual VMT pattern to the additional electricity demand from the BEV charging profiles

    flowchart TB
       subgraph main[ ]